 Is coffee allowed for breastfeeding moms looking for a pick-me-up?
-Let’s hear what experts say about the safety of caffeine with maternal health and nutrition Expert Lindsey Janeiro.
+Let’s hear what experts say about the safety of caffeine.

 A common confusion many pregnant or new moms is about caffeine consumption while breastfeeding.
 Many soon-to-be mamas or new moms have the misconception that they can’t drink caffeine while breastfeeding.
 After all, the amount of caffeine you can ingest while pregnant is restricted – shouldn’t it be even more so when nursing?